 Perhaps happiness comes more easily to the philosophical pessimist than for the philosophical optimist.
 If you believe things are better than they actually are (which is known as the Pollyanna principle), then this can elevate your mood, day-to-day, as well as offer you more enduring happiness, when compared to the pessimistic outlook.
 However, you could argue this is a form of happiness based on self-deception, something which philosophical pessimists are averse to.

 The aim of philosophical pessimism is to accept the totality of the human predicament as it is, free from comforting illusions and biases (as far as possible, anyway).
 Moreover, since philosophical pessimists try to eschew all irrational hopes, this often has the outcome of saving individuals from experiencing disappointment about certain outcomes, or at least less disappointment compared to a philosophical optimist who might have more unrealistic beliefs and expectations about life.

 As I hope this discussion has clarified, this desire to be realistic is compatible with the following: the desire to draw happiness from life, the considerable effort involved in that pursuit, and the ability to achieve fruitful results from that pursuit.
 This is the path of the happy pessimist.

-Originally published on The Apeiron
+This article originally appeared on The Apeiron